 Catherine holds advice surgeries for constituents in Wood Green Library at 10am every second and fourth Friday of the month, except in August and on Bank Holidays.
 These are run on a drop-in basis, so no appointment is necessary.

 In addition, Catherine regularly holds pop-up advice surgeries in other locations across the constituency.
-The next pop-up surgery will be on Friday 7 July, 1-3pm, Muswell Hill Library, Queens Avenue, London, N10 3PE
+The next pop-up surgery will be at 7pm on Thursday 14 September, Muswell Hill Synagogue, Tetherdown, N10 1ND.